zeionara/iglu-starter-kit/README.md

   * `InputInstruction` - Instruction provided by the architect.
   * `IsInstructionClear` - Specifies whether the instruction provided by architect is clear.
 This has been marked by another annotator who is not the architect.
   * `ClarifyingQuestion` - Question asked by annotator upon marking instruction as being unclear.
-  * `qrel` - Id of the relevant clarifying question for the current instruction.
+  * `qrel` - Question id (qid) of the relevant clarifying question for the current instruction.
   * `qbank` - List of clarifying question ids that need to be ranked for each unclear instruction.
+The mapping between clarifying questions and ids is present in the `question_bank.csv`.

+`question_bank.csv`: This file contains mapping between `qids` mentioned in `qrel` and `qbank` columns of the `clarifying_questions_train.csv` to the bank of clarifying questions issued by annotators.

+Merged list of ids in the `qrel` and `qbank` columns will give you the list of all qids to be ranked for each unclear instruction.

 # Setting Up Your Codebase